Dolly Castro Shows Off Pert Derriere In Tiny Daisy Dukes

 “You are a beautiful woman,” gushed a fan.

-“You are goals,” said a different devotee, adding both a heart-eye and fire emoji to the comment.
+“You are goals,” a different devotee remarked, adding both a heart-eyed emoji and a fire emoji to the comment.

 Dolly engaged with her dedicated followers by responding to some of the comments.
-The post appears to be a fan favorite as it soon racked up more than 13,000 likes.
+The post appeared to be a fan favorite, as it soon racked up more than 13,000 likes.

 The digital influencer is not shy when it comes to flaunting her fantastic figure on social media.
 Recently, she uploaded a picture in which she wore skintight activewear from the brand 1st Phorm.
 That post has been liked over 50,000 times since it was shared.